johnxlai/cms-tech-blog/README.md

 ## Usage
 * User can type "npm start" to start the node server.
 Or use "npm run watch" to use nodemon.
 To seed the data in the table you will want to run "npm run seed"

-* This project uses dotenv, mysql2, express and sequelize packages.
+* This project uses bcrypt, dotenv, mysql2, connect-session-sequelize, express handlebars, express session, handlebars, express and sequelize packages.

 ## License